rticommunity/rtiperftest/srcDoc/examples.rst

         StringTest test_string;
     };//@Extensibility FINAL_EXTENSIBILITY

-Bellow, you can see the necessary step to do it on C++ (Traditional):
+Bellow, you can see the necessary steps to use your own type on C++ (Traditional):

 1. Copy the IDL files into srcIdl/custom/